Your shopping basket is currently empty

 Know your feet like the back of your hands

 When was the last time you properly looked at your feet?
 Do it now.
-Are they overly wide or strangely slim?
-Do they have high-arches, low-arches or no arches at all?
+Are they wide?
+Or are they slim?
+Do they have a low-arch or a high-arch?

 All of these factors affect how you run and should influence your choice of running shoes.
 Not understanding your feet and failing to recognise their unique features can lead to serious long term injuries.